 tradition.
 Here at Southeastern University (SEU) we also welcome students from all Christian backgrounds

 and denominations.
-Our campus has Baptist, Presbyterians, Methodists, and etc., as well as nondenominational students.
+Our campus has Baptists, Presbyterians, Methodists, etc., as well as nondenominational students.
 Faculty and staff at SEU make you feel welcome and it is a positive work environment.
-We do have chapel and bible study on campus with a focus of building the mind, body, and soul of the student-athletes.
+We do have chapel and Bible study on campus with a focus on building the mind, body, and soul of the student-athletes.

 Our athletic programs are successful and that is because our staff and

-coaches do not give up the spiritual side for the athletic side and vice verse.
-We look to build our student athletes spiritually and athletically while also striving to win championships.
+coaches do not give up the spiritual side for the athletic side and vice versa.
+We look to build our student-athletes spiritually and athletically while also striving to win championships.

 Can you talk about how faith interacts and influences yourself and your athletes at Southeastern University?